Topological models of arithmetic: The topology of a topological model of arithmetic

-\begin{proof} The main theorem gives $\Q$, and then by theorem \ref{Theorem.Topology-blending} we can make finitely many or infinitely many points or all points isolated. \end{proof}
+\begin{proof} The main theorem gives $\Q$, and then by theorem \ref{Theorem.Topology-blending} we can choose any finite or infinite initial segment $I$ of the model and arrange for all points in $I$ to be isolated.
+Note that by part (b) of Lemma \ref{Lemma.Upward-homogeneity}, the rest of the model is homeomorphic to $\Q$. \end{proof}

-Note that the standard model has no continuous presentation on $\Q$ with infinitely many isolated points, since those points would have to be unbounded in $\N$ and thus every point would have to be isolated, by theorem \ref{Theorem.Upward-homogeneity}.
+Note that the standard model of arithmetic has no continuous presentation on $\Q$ adjoined with infinitely many isolated points, since those points would have to be unbounded in $\N$ and thus every point would have to be isolated, by lemma \ref{Lemma.Upward-homogeneity}.

 The underlying topology-blending fact, of course, is the following elementary observation of topology.

 \begin{lemma} If a binary operation on a set $X$ is continuous with respect to topologies $\sigma$ and also with respect to $\tau$, then it is also continuous with respect to the topology generated by $\sigma\union\tau$. \end{lemma}